expergefacio/dinkycache/dev_notes_todos.md

 ⏺ Create package for Pypi 😁

 ✅ Added _purgelines() and row_limit
+✅ Added 'created' in db so oldest can be cleared
 ✅ Custom TTL
 ✅ Test if _expiry_garbage_collector() actually need its own db-file
         or could it use the default file with its own table or